Understand how applications work. See:

 Have your Test Scores Sent

-Unofficial Reports (some schools; here's how to find out)A few colleges accept unofficial scores directly from the student.
+Unofficial Reports (some schools)A few colleges accept unofficial scores directly from the student.
 Accepted reporting methods vary by school.
-Check the fine print on each college's website and refer to:Please note that you will have to provide official test score reports when requested and during the enrollment process.Never lie about scores or anything else on college applications.
+Check the fine print on each college's website and refer to:Your college may let you simply fill in the scores on your application, or they may want a screen shot or the PDF report from the testing agency.
+Following the college's instructions is an excellent way to demonstrate that you care about their particulars.
+Submitting things in ways they do not want you to is not a great indicator.Even if you are able to submit unofficial report, you may have to provide official test score reports when requested and during the enrollment process.Never lie about scores or anything else on college applications.
 You will be found out and any acceptance will be rescinded.

 Send Scores through Coalition AppIf you are applying using the Coalition Application, you can send your scores along with your application.
 This step is new for the fall of 2019.When you go to the SAT/ ACT section of the Profile section in the Coalition App, you will be asked "If you would like to send your SAT and SAT Subject test scores to colleges via MyCoalition, you may begin that process on the Send Test Scores page." click the link for the page, and you will first be prompted to link your College Board account with your Coalition account, and then you can go through the process to order official score reports for your colleges.